I’ve talked before on the blog about why we recommend replacing a cast iron sewer system instead of making repairs.

 So now not only do we know that one repaired leak will very soon be two more leaks in the same spot, we’re also doing what is referred to in our industry as “chasing pipe.”
 This means we have to follow the pipe to find a good spot to attach the new PVC pipe to which is getting more challenging because as I said, we’re seeing more worn out and rusted systems every time.

-This is why we will no longer do repairs on cast iron systems with three or more leaks.
-It is our experience anytime we have a cast iron system with three or more leaks, we end up having significant problems with the cast iron once we’re under the slab.
+This is why we will no longer do any repairs on cast iron systems.
+It is our experience whenever we try to make any repairs on a cast iron system, we end up having significant problems with the cast iron once we’re under the slab.

 There are always more issues with the pipe than we anticipated, and we end up spending an inordinate amount of time chasing pipe.
 It’s a mess, to be quite honest, and always ends up costing the homeowner more money in the end.

 It’s a repeating cycle.
 We repair the leak, a year down the road that spot now has two leaks and because the pipe is bad there are more leaks to repair in other areas.
 So now the homeowner is spending more money on more tests that need to be done and more money is being spent to repair a leak that’s already been repaired.

 Making the repairs is a band-aid solution, at best.

 I do want to explain briefly another reason we’ve come to this decision.

 We’ve had situations in the past where someone is selling their home and wanted us to come out and test for leaks and then do the leak repairs even though we recommended replacing.
 But as is the case with most sellers, they didn’t want to spend the money on a replacement.
 They wanted a cheaper band-aid solution to get as much money out of the sale as possible.